tinojona/agds_report_schneidewind/README.md

-# Applied Geodata Science 1 by Tino Schneidewind
+# Applied Geo Data Science I by Tino Schneidewind
-in this repository I work through the course Applied Geodata Science 1 and here I will submit my graded reports.
+in this repository I work through the course Applied Geodata Science I.
 My final reports will be saved in the vignettes folder!